 Forklift and other motor vehicle accidents result in higher workers’ compensation claim costs than any other accident type.
-Such claims average close to $70,000, but this figure only includes medical bills and lost wages.
+Such claims average close to $70,000, but this figure only includes medical bills and a portion of lost wages.
 Other losses, such as pain and suffering, aren’t covered by workers’ compensation, but additional relief may be available through a third-party lawsuit.

 Forklift accidents are serious, and they demand serious representation.
 During a free consultation, our South Carolina construction accident attorneys at Joye Law Firm will listen to you and advise you about what actions may be taken to safeguard your rights.

 To get started with a free case review, call Joye Law Firm or contact us online today.

 Types of Forklift Accidents